 - Underrepresented students: Support policies and programs that focus on engaging and providing opportunities for female and minority students in science, math, and computer science.

 - Early and broad exposure: Support policies and programs that ensure principles of computer science, computational thinking, and STEM skills are integrated, where possible, in other subjects of K-12 instruction.

-- Awareness and inspiration: Support school and public/private programs that inspire the next generation of students to pursue STEM and computer science careers, provide real-world applied learning opportunities, and educate parents about opportunities in these fields.
+- Awareness and inspiration: Support school and public/private programs that inspire the next generation of students to pursue STEM and computer science careers, provide real-world applied learning opportunities like internships and apprenticeships, and educate parents about opportunities in these fields.

 Promote High Standards and Accountability

 - Implement rigorous computer science standards: Ensure computer science standards are focused on computational thinking skills and the creation — not just the use — of software and other computing technologies.

 - Use data to drive accountability and learning: Support rigorous standards for students and the transition to data-driven assessments that provide a clearer picture of what and how students are learning and if they are developing the skills necessary to be college-ready and succeed in the global marketplace.

 Classroom to Career/Skills Development

 - Align the resources of the educational and training systems with the needs of technology industry employers.

 - Remove regulatory impediments to collaboration between employers and educators with the purpose of closing the middle skills gap.